hassanamir05/hassanamir05/README.md

 </p>

 ### 💁‍♂️ About Me
-<p>Hi, I’m Hassan, a front-end developer with expertise in React.js, Next.js, and modern web design.
-I enjoy creating responsive, dynamic applications and solving real-world problems through code!</p>
+<p>I am a MERN stack developer specializing in building responsive, efficient, and user-friendly web applications.
+My focus is on writing clean code and delivering seamless user experiences.</p>

 ---